 Nearly a decade ago, green jobs like energy management did not exist.
-However, with many countries such as Canada and UK having declared a national climate emergency, sustainability is becoming increasingly top of mind for industry, government, consumers, and more.
-New green jobs are emerging as there is now an immediate and urgent need for skilled labors across industries to tackle this problem of climate change.
+However, with many countries such as Canada and the UK having declared a national climate emergency, sustainability is becoming increasingly top of mind for industry, government, consumers, and more.

-As a leader in sustainability research and education through partnerships with industry, BCIT is providing the skills and knowledge needed to fill the spectrum of green jobs that are emerging across industries.
-Whether it’s a career in the field of business, health sciences, or natural resources, green jobs are in every corner of the job market and here are several programs to help you land a green job.
+As a leader in sustainability research and education through partnerships with industry, BCIT is providing the environmental studies needed to fill the spectrum of green jobs that are emerging across industries.
+Whether it’s a career in the field of business, health sciences, or natural resources, green jobs are in every corner of the market and here are several programs to help prepare you for a fulfilling and sustainable career.

 Ecosystems are complex.
 You can’t just focus on the trees when the whole forest is interconnected, from the soil and plants to the water and wildlife.
 That’s why the world needs more multidisciplinary experts to help protect the environment.

 It’s also why BCIT has created a degree track in this field, which is the first of its kind in Canada.
 Students can earn credentials in the Fish, Wildlife and Recreation or Forest and Natural Areas Management programs, and expand their environmental education to receive both a diploma and a Bachelor’s Degree in Ecological Restoration in just four years.
 With this, you’ll have the knowledge and skills necessary to rejuvenate and protect natural systems all over the world.

 Students in the Sustainable Energy Management program acquire skills and knowledge to work in many governmental energy or energy-related agencies.

 The world’s growing energy consumption and dependency on fossil fuels are driving climate change, and finding alternatives is essential.
 It’s also a lucrative area of employment, particularly with Vancouver’s sustainability leadership in green buildings and energy management.